-However, if the agent is turned off ($AgentPriority or Action Inspector Query sub-tab or Get Info Link type honouring operators tab.) if is possible to then manipulate the map's contents.
-When 'off' the agents no longer updates but it retains its contents from the last active agent cycle.
+However, if the agent is turned off ($AgentPriority or Action Inspector Query sub-tab or Get Info agent tab.) if is possible to then manipulate the map's contents.
+When 'off' the agents ceases updating but it still retains its contents from the last active agent cycle.
 If the agent is turned on again, the map is re-arranged to the normal agent-organised layout.

 Maps within an active agent can be rearranged by the user, which attempts to get around the above problem.
 Note that this flexibility applies to the agent-created aliases on the map; the user cannot add additional items.
 If the user deletes an alias it will be re-created next agent cycle.
 Also, like normal aliases, it is not possible for the agent's aliases to contain other notes so no nesting is possible.

-The feature is controlled by the agent's $CleanupAction.
-In the default mode, the agent's contents in map view will be organised in a grid, as was previously the case (see above); the order of items in the grid being set, again as before, via the sort attributes for the agent container.
+The feature is controlled by the agent's $CleaupAction.
+In the default mode, the agent's contents in map view will be organised in a grid, as was previously the case (see above); the order of items in the grid being set again, as before, via the sort attributes for the agent container.
 A number of cleanup layouts are supported:

 - grid (default).
 Aliases are arranged in a grid pattern, left-right/top-bottom in sibling order.

 - row.
-(From v8.7.0) Aliases are arranged in a single row, left-right in sibling order.
+Aliases are arranged in a single row, left-right in sibling order.

 - column.
-(From v8.7.0) Aliases are arranged in a single column, top-bottom in sibling order.
+Aliases are arranged in a single column, top-bottom in sibling order.